Finnoy Travel - Travel Stories and Reviews

 Common Questions

-- Yes, there are.
-Finland has an about 6,000 km long railway network with more than 200 railway stations.
+Yes, there are.
+Finland has a railway network that is about 6,000 km long and has more than 200 railway stations.

-- Unfortunately, tickets are quite pricey.
+Unfortunately, tickets are pretty pricey.
 By booking early, you can save a lot of money.

-- Passengers who purchased Ekstra Class tickets will have a dedicated area, complimentary coffee and newspapers.
+Passengers who purchase Ekstra Class tickets will have complimentary coffee and newspapers in a dedicated area.

 Bottom Line

-Travelling by train is maybe the most comfortable way to move around in Finland.
+Travelling by train may be the most comfortable way to move around Finland.
 However, it is not fast or cheap.
 We recommended comparing prices and making bookings early.
 To save some money, taking a flight or a bus may become cheaper.

 Trains are safe, clean and of good quality.
-You can buy additional services including drinks, food, a cabin or car transportation.
+You can buy additional services, including drinks, food, and cab or car transportation.
 If the budget is not a concern, we recommend trying an overnight train from the south to the north.

 Have you travelled by train in Finland?
 Tell us about your experiences!
 Or join our Finland-related Facebook group: Travelling and Living in Finland and get nice travel ideas.